“Talented employees stay because they are: paid well, appreciated, listened to, promoted, involved in decisions, mentored and challenged,” Anonymous

 However, some physicians put their patients on antibiotics immediately after treatment, which may tamper with the result.
 If such happens, centers can wait until the patient comes for their post-operation check-up – when the infection will be evident.
 Better yet, the management can call up the patients to follow up on appointments.
 Often, they will report an infection case.

 Hospitals monitor direct outcomes to measure the impact of care on the patient’s quality of life.
-They use operative mortality, functional health status, readmission rates, length of stay, complication rates, patient satisfaction and so on to measure quality.
+They use operative mortality, functional health status, readmission rates, length of stay, complication rates, patient satisfaction, and so on to measure quality.

 Some institutions also use process measures to indicate the kind of care that patients get.
 For instance, primary care physicians are evaluated as per the number of their patients that receive appropriate retinal exams, mammograms, and vaccinations.
-This process is also incredible for tracking the exact procedures, medication, and even type of anesthesia used.
+This process is also incredible for tracking the exact procedures, medication, and even the type of anesthesia used.

-Evaluating surgical outcomes is particularly tricky because the intervention efficacy isn’t often evident, complications take time to show and the number of patients who don’t follow.
+Evaluating surgical outcomes is particularly tricky because the intervention efficacy isn’t often evident, complications take time to show, and the number of patients who don’t follow.
 But with great plans and keen execution, employers can attain high-quality employee evaluation, and in the process, equip themselves with the best patient care improvement tool.

 Healthcare-associated infections can lead to high disability, morbidity, and mortality risks.
 It also reduces the quality of life and raises the costs for health systems.
-Good hygiene practice is one way to minimize the transmission of pathogens, as such, it is essential for employees to adhere to hand hygiene recommendation.
+Good hygiene practice is one way to minimize the transmission of pathogens, as such, it is essential for employees to adhere to hand hygiene recommendations.